Apteco/AptecoPSFramework/AptecoPSFramework/plugins/Brevo/README.md

 # Webhooks

 In order to use webhooks to receive events of Brevo I would recommend to setup a receiver (ask me for a scalable sample code) and then set this webhook up via a call like this
+# Channel configuration

 As an example, brevo webhooks need to be created through the API as the UI does not offer the batch parameter:
+You can use the following parameter

+`autoLaunch` = true

+`updateFormId` - This one will automatically be used, when used in a template.
+If not defined here, it will use a default one from settings `defaultUpdateFormId` or throw an exception

+`sendAtBestTime` - This one will remove the targeted time for that date and will determine the best time.
+Should be false or true

 ```PowerShell
 $headers = [Hashtable]@{